 Handling A Green Tree Python

-The process will be much easier and increase chances of success when you start with a hatchling or sub-adult snake.
+To increase your chances of success and make the process smoother, it’s best to start with a hatchling or sub-adult snake.

-Holding the branch outside the cage will allow your snake to climb onto your arm if they choose (do not let them at your neck or face).
+Keep the branch outside the cage.
+This way, your snake can climb onto your arm if it chooses to, but be mindful of not letting it near your neck or face.

 Green Tree Python Morphs

 Biak: Green body with asymmetrical patches of yellow.
 The shade of green can largely vary.

 Aru: Bright green body colour with blue blotches. white scales which may appear in clusters.
 Some have a blue line surrounding the belly.